 Meet Kassidy Cobb, TSGS’s IT Coordinator!

-About Kassidy: Kassidy Cobb is a genealogist, history enthusiast, and college senior who graduated with an Associate of Arts degree in December 2021.
-She’s majoring in–you guessed it!–history and minoring in creative writing at Liberty University, where she’ll soon graduate with a Bachelors degree.
-Kassidy is also a contributing writer at The Western Theater in the Civil War and a volunteer record transcriber with National Park Service.
+About Kassidy: Kassidy Cobb holds a B.S. in History/Creative Writing Minor from Liberty University and is pursuing an M.A. in History (class of 2026).
+She is a contributing writer at The Western Theater in the Civil War, a volunteer record transcriber with National Park Service, and a speaker at History for the Ages.
 Kassidy first became obsessed with history in eighth grade through a unit on the American Civil War.
 She began researching her family’s heritage and discovered that she is a direct descendant of eleven Civil War veterans, ranging from an “excellent soldier” and Andersonville Prisoner of War to a “patriotic Kentuckian” and United States Colored Troops soldier.
 Kassidy is passionate about sharing the stories of United States veterans, specifically those who fought in the Civil War.
 One of the ways she does this is by obtaining grave markers for veterans.
 To date, Kassidy’s procured seventeen grave markers for veterans who served in conflicts ranging from the Revolutionary War to the Civil War.
 Most recipients of a new grave marker have also had a corresponding stone reveal ceremony, where Kassidy likes to invite organizations (like SAR, DAR, DUVCW, SUVCW, etc.), her community, and the descendants of the veteran to celebrate the life of the brave combatant.
-Currently, Kassidy’s working on three large projects (one historical-related) through grants to better serve her community.
-When Kassidy isn’t busy giving historical presentations, placing signs at cemeteries, decorating her ancestors’ graves, or researching her family’s past, you’ll find her studying her Bible, reading, singing, spending way too much time antique shopping, and enjoying nature on her family’s farm where pets outnumber people.
+Currently, Kassidy is working on two large history-related projects through grants to better serve her community.
+When Kassidy isn’t busy giving historical presentations, placing signs at cemeteries, decorating her ancestors’ graves, or researching her family’s past, you’ll find her studying her Bible, reading, singing, strength training, spending way too much time antique shopping, and enjoying nature on her family’s farm where pets outnumber people.

 Resources That Helped Kassidy Discover Her Family: When I think of resources that helped me discover my family, it’s hard to name just one!
 Throughout the course of my research, I’ve consulted dozens of genealogical sites, some of which are large—like Fold3 and Ancestry—and others that were smaller and based on contributions from other genealogists.
 Still, Fold3, as a historian/genealogist who places a big focus on military history, has helped immensely.
 Through Fold3, I’ve been able to uncover information about my ancestors that I wouldn’t have been able to discover in a census.
 Even so, I have to give Ancestry and FamilySearch lots of credit, too…their massive collections of marriage records, censuses, death certificates, and more has allowed me to make family connections and find ancestors that I’d never heard of, some of which are buried literally minutes from my house!